eic/drich-dev/doc/tutorials/3-running-reconstruction.md

 - [Return to Tutorial Landing Page](README.md)

 ## Prerequisites
-Before attending the tutorial, please build the reconstruction and benchmarks software, since this may take some time.
+Before attending this tutorial, please build the reconstruction and benchmarks software, since this may take some time; this section describes how to do so.

 ### Obtaining the Software

 At the time of writing this tutorial, dRICH PID is still not fully approved in the `main` branches of the reconstruction and benchmarks software.
-The current development branch is `irt-algo` for both; `irt-algo` on EICrecon is somewhat unstable, so instead I recommend you to use `irt-algo-stable` instead.
+The current development branch is `irt-algo` for both; `irt-algo` on EICrecon is somewhat unstable, so instead I recommend you to use `irt-algo-stable`, which at times may be a bit behind `irt-algo`.

 If you already have clones of `EICrecon` and `reconstruction_benchmarks`, you can switch branches by running:
 ```bash